JoshuaSturm/DATA_621/Homework 4/DATA_621_Homework_4.md

 1.2 Data Structure
 ------------------

 The dataset has 23 predictor variables, and 8161 cases.
-Each case represents a automotive insurance policy holder.
+Each case represents an automotive insurance policy holder.
 We have a sufficiently large sample size to perform regression analysis on the data.

 ### 1.2.1 Missing Data